-As an institution affiliated with the Mississippi Baptist Convention, William Carey University considers a student's spiritual growth and enrichment a primary responsibility.
+As a Christian institution, William Carey University considers a student's spiritual growth and enrichment a primary responsibility.
 Many events are planned for the personal benefit of the student.
 The student is encouraged to take the initiative to become involved and profit from such.
-Spiritual Emphasis Week, Foreign and Home Missions Weeks, chapel services, and other special events comprise a large part of the spiritual atmosphere at the university.
+Spiritual Emphasis Week, Missions Week, chapel services, and other special events comprise a large part of the spiritual atmosphere at the university.
 Organizations such as the Baptist Student Union and the Church-Related Vocations Fellowship work to promote the ideals of Christian service in all areas.